 Super Why!
 Previous Broadcasts

-Educational Objectives: To learn about getting help from a grown-up, play with the alphabet, practice the magic of spelling and use opposite words to change the story.
+Educational Objectives: To learn about the fun of the unexpected, play with the alphabet and identify the letters W-I-N-D. In addition, young viewers will practice the magic of spelling, and use the power to read to change the story!

 The Little Red Hen (Episode #114Z)

 KQED Kids: Tue, Aug 23, 2016 -- 5:30 PM

 "Not I!"
 "Not I!"
 "Not I!"...is all Red's friends say when she needs their help gathering apples!
 This is a super big problem.
 The Super Readers take off into the story of the Little Red Hen, whose friends won't assist her either!
 The Super Readers are willing to lend a hand to the Little Red Hen, but will anyone help Red?
 Educational Objectives: To learn the best way to get help from others, explore the alphabet, practice the magic of spelling and use the power to read to change the story.

 KQED Plus: Tue, Aug 23, 2016 -- 12:00 PM

 Littlest Pig is very embarrassed.
 Jill wants him to wear a bucket on his head for their game, and he feels just plain silly!
 The Super Readers dive into the tale of The Emperor's New Clothes and meet an Emperor who doesn't want to look ridiculous either!
 Trouble is, his clothes seem to be invisible, and there's nothing sillier than a parade in your underwear!
 Educational Objectives: To learn about communicating feelings, follow the alphabet, practice spelling skills and use the power to read to change the story.

 KQED Kids: Mon, Aug 22, 2016 -- 5:30 PM